ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Conversation Suggests

-This endpoint returns suggestions for things the user can say or ask the chat bot.
+This endpoint returns suggestions for things the user can say or ask the chatbot.

 ### Example
 ```csharp